-The Philips VG-5000 μ (sometimes spelled VG5K) is an 8-bit home computer, manufactured by French Radiotechnique (RTS), and marketed by Philips, Radiola and Schneider from 1984 until 1986.
-Despite having a similar name to the Philips VG-8000, it is not compatible with the MSX standard and only works with proprietary software.
+The Philips VG-5000 μ (sometimes written also VG5K) is an 8-bit home computer, produced by the French Radiotechnique company (RTS), and marketed by Philips, Radiola and Schneider from 1984 until 1986.
+Despite having a name similar to the Philips VG-8000, it is not compatible with the MSX standard and works only with software owners.

-The Philips VG-5000 has a keyboard with French AZERTY layout.
-Obviously, the computer I bought for my collection is from France.
-In addition to the computer, the lot I bought on eBay also includes the SCART video cable, the manual (in French), the cardboard box and the Philips VU-0022 power supply (also compatible with the vintage computer Philips VG-8010).
+The Philips VG-5000 has a keyboard with French Layout Azerty.
+Obviously, the computer I bought for my collection comes from France.
+In addition to the computer, the lot I bought on ebay also includes the Scart video cable, the manual (in French), the cardboard box and the Philips Vu-0022 power supply (also compatible with the vintage computer Philips VG-8010).

 The exact computer model is: Philips VG-5000/19.